National School Lunch Program

 2. What are the nutritional requirements for school meals?

 The National School Lunch Act mandates that school meals "safeguard the health and well-being of the Nation's children".
-Participating schools must serve lunches that are consistent with the applicable recommendation of the most recent Dietary Guidlines for Americans including: eat a variety of foods; choose a diet with plenty of grain products, vegetables, and fruits; choose a diet moderate in sugars and salt; and choose a diet with 30% or less of calories from fat and less than 10% of calories from saturated fat.
-In addition, lunches must provide, on average over each school week, at least a third of the daily Recommended Dietary Allowances for protein, iron, calcium, and vitamins A and C. CCSD regulation 5157 also regulates menu choices.
+Participating schools must serve lunches that are consistent with the applicable recommendation of the most recent Dietary Guidlines for Americans including: eat a variety of foods; choose a diet with plenty of grain products, vegetables, and fruits; choose a diet moderate in sugars and salt; and choose a diet with 30% or less of calories from fat, less than 10% of calories from saturated fat and no trans fats.
+The Healthy Hunger Free Kids Act of 2010 and the CCSD Student Wellness Regulation 5157 also regulate menu choices.

-3. How do children qualify for free and reduced price meals?
+4. How do children qualify for free or reduced price meals?